Registration Information Guide

 If you misplaced instructions for logging into Patriot Port or are having issues connecting, visit the Helpdesk for more information.

 In order to qualify for a degree, diploma, or certificate in a program of study, the student must:

 Students are responsible for monitoring their program progress toward graduation.
 The college catalog of record for graduation evaluation will be the current catalog.
 In the case of students transferring into Isothermal Community College, at least one quarter of the credits required for graduation must be earned at Isothermal Community College.

 Course substitutions may be approved to fulfill graduation requirements provided the substitution is appropriate to the student’s program and a comparable course is offered.
 In all cases course substitutions must be consistent with the program requirements as outlined in the Curriculum Standards published by the North Carolina Community College System.
 Each student is limited to nine (9) credit hours of substitutions.
 However, in cases where courses have been discontinued, additional substitutions may be approved.
 All course substitutions must be approved by the appropriate instructional dean and the Vice President for Academic and Student Affairs and recorded in the Student Records Office.

 Students are expected to file graduation applications with the Student Records Office at least one semester preceding the completion of degree requirements.
 Commencement is held at the conclusion of the spring semester.
-A diploma fee is charged to each graduating student who wishes to purchase a diploma.
+Credentials will be mailed to graduates within 2 weeks of the end of term.
+Graduates will need to make sure their mailing address is up to date so that credentials are mailed to the correct address.
 The specific date of the commencement exercises are listed in the College Calendar in the College Catalog, Student Handbook, and website.
 All students who have completed degree requirements since the previous commencement are invited to participate in graduation exercises.

 8 a.m. - 4:30 p.m.